larastudio/docker-base/README.md

 We have introduced a new deployment role based on made by Blacklight.
 This should allow us to mimick Deployer and deploy without interruption using releases.

 Post deployment you do need to do a `composer install` and `npm install` inside the Laradock workspace .
 Access it using `docker-compose -f prod-docker-compose.yml  exec --user=laradock workspace bash` .
-We are working on avoiding this altogher with `docker exec`
+We are working on avoiding this altogether with `docker exec` or `docker-compose exec..`